2BAB/Seal/README.md

 There is a library which defined `android:allowBackup=true` conflicts with yours (`android:allowBackup=false`).
 You wanna to override it using `tools:replace="android:allowBackup"`, but find that `tools:replace="android:allowBackup"` is also present at lib's manifest, finally the conflict shows above.
 (Also see [this](http://stackoverflow.com/questions/35131182/manifest-merge-in-android-studio))

+> 3. Sometimes xmlns is wrote in application or any other tags except manifest tag, may cause aapt's concealed defect，like debuggable setting of build.gradle would not work;

+About this issue, more information [here](http://2bab.me/2017/09/19/gradle-daily-crash-debuggable-not-work/).

 ...

 All of these are what we face with, and **Seal** trying to solve.